Minimalist & Frugal Birthday Party Ideas

 Today I want to take you with me through something very personal: my 33rd birthday.
 Not a luxury birthday.
 Not a perfectly aesthetic influencer celebration.
 Just a very honest look at how I celebrate a German-style frugal birthday while living in the United States.
+My goal is to retire with 40 and to be able to fund a simple, slow-living and homesteading lifestyle in the Northern German Countryside.

 It may not be 100% German.